|The Science of Earth|

 Earth Science Careers

-At present, job opportunities in many areas of the Earth sciences are better than average - even with the down economy.
+At present, job opportunities in many areas of the Earth sciences are better than average.
 Opportunities in geology are especially good.

 |Minerals: Information about ore minerals, gem materials and rock-forming minerals.|